chloealbright/DevHiveMind/Companies/Interview/Experience Script.md

 Tell me about a time you disagreed with someone

-Tell Me About A Time You Worked On Something Outside Your OKR meaning Tell me about a time when you went above and beyond.
+**Tell Me About A Time You Worked On Something Outside Your OKR meaning Tell me about a time when you went above and beyond.** my mind map helped carlos with his API project

 ## And the Next One...